-While the large scale displacements that occurred during the 2012-2013 crisis are over, on average 3.6 million people - 18 percent of the population - are food-insecure each year.
+On average 3.6 million people - 18 percent of the population - are food-insecure each year.
 Malnutrition in its various forms exacts a high human and economic toll - the estimated annual loss in productivity due to malnutrition is equivalent to more than 4 percent of gross domestic product.
+Following decreasing trends of displacement since the 2012-2013 crisis, the number of internally displaced persons is again on the rise, reaching 171,500 by September 2019.

 Under the country strategic plan, WFP will maintain the capacity to respond to emergency needs while it increases its focus on developing government emergency response and preparedness capacity and fostering increased resilience.
-This is consistent with the humanitarian-development nexus approach and will be aligned with - and informed by - the Government's development plan and the United Nations Sustainable Development Cooperation Framework for Mali.
+This is consistent with the humanitarian-development nexus approach and will be aligned with - and informed by - the Government's development plan, the humanitarian response plan and the United Nations Sustainable Development Cooperation Framework for Mali.